bigbosst/ohaiplugins/README.md

 ### Example Install with Cookbook

-place this and any other plugins in an 'ohai_plugins' folder in the files/default/ path insid of 'yourawesomecookbook'
+place this and any other plugins in an 'ohai_plugins' folder in the files/default/ path inside of 'yourawesomecookbook'

 	node.set['ohai']['plugins']  = {'yourawesomecookbook' => 'ohai_plugins'}
 	include_recipe "ohai::default"